As temperatures begin to rise in Spring (slowly but surely), it’s time to start thinking about what steps to take to prepare for the warmer weather.

 “The transition into Spring after a dry winter season, means restoring your hair’s natural lustre and for this moisture is key,” says Creative Director Kieron Fowles.
 “If you don’t already, use a clarifying shampoo once a month to cleanse your scalp and to remove build up.”

-A great clarifying shampoo that will help you remove all excess product build up in your hair is Paul Mitchell’s Shampoo 3 as it removes impurities, helping to get the shine back.
-If you’re a regular swimmer, it’s perfect as it’ll remove chlorine too thanks to its deep cleansing formula that works to strengthen your hair, working with each individual strand to help protect it from future build up.
+Clarifying shampoo will help to remove all excess product build up in your hair.
+If you’re a regular swimmer, a clarifying shampoo will be perfect as it’ll remove chlorine thanks to its deep cleansing formula that works to strengthen your hair, working with each individual strand to help protect it from future build up.
 However, once you’ve used a clarifying shampoo, remember to top up the moisture in your hair with a good hair mask or nourishing conditioner as some intense clarifying shampoos can also strip your hair of their natural oils.

-Speaking of natural oils, if you struggle with a greasy scalp and lack of volume come mid-week, invest in a good volumizing dry shampoo like Tigi Bed Head Oh Bee Hive Dry Shampoo.
+Speaking of natural oils, if you struggle with a greasy scalp and lack of volume come mid-week, invest in a good volumizing dry shampoo.
 Build this into your routine even on clean hair, to help keep grease at bay and your roots looking fresh and full of bounce.
 Avoid over-doing this however as you’ll find that heavy product build up will have the reverse effect.

 3. GET HABITUAL ABOUT SPF